QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 #### To access the blog for our project: [Qtm350_Final_Blog.ipyng](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/QTM350_Final_Blog.ipynb).
 This blog covers an overview of Amazon Transcribe, the objectives/motivations behind the project, the project Architecture, as well as the process of the data analysis from nb2-Data-Analysis.ipynb.

-###### Below is an example data taken from the blog outlining the major variations in the percentage of people who speak English in the selected countries for our project.
+###### Below is an example table taken from the blog outlining the major variations in the percentage of people who speak English in the selected countries for our project.

 | Country | % of Population who speak English |
 | ----------- | ----------- |